5n00py/SmartCommit/README.md

 ## Commit Message Style

-The `ai_commit_helper.py` script uses a specific style for the commit messages it generates.
-The messages include a summary title, followed by a detailed list of changes.
-Each change is denoted by a bullet point - and written in an imperative style.
-See the example above.

-The configuration for this style is hard-coded in the script.
-If you wish to change the style, feel free to modify the system_prompt and changes variables in the script.

-As of now, there is no option to select different styles of commit messages directly.
-However, this may be a feature in future versions.
+The `gpt-commit-prompter` script uses the `imperative` style as its default for the commit messages it generates.
+However, you have the flexibility to configure the style through the `-s` or `--style` option.

+Available styles are:

+- `imperative`: Generates a message in the imperative mood and uses title with bullets.
+- `simple`: Generates a concise, straightforward commit message in one line.
+- `detailed`: Generates a more verbose commit message, detailing the changes.
+- `conventional`: Generates a commit message following the conventional commits specification.

+These styles can also be used in combination with the `gc-smart` script.

+You can see how the styles are configured and further customize them by checking the `config.json` file.

 ## License